cfbao/chinese-diceware/README.en.md

 ## 8k wordlists and passphrase generator

-Important, high-security passphrases should be generated with physical dice, but regular passphrases for average users may be generated on safe computers using appropriate apps without serious problems.
+Important, high-security passphrases should be generated with physical dice, but regular passphrases for average users may be generated on secure computers using appropriate apps without serious problems.
 However, to ensure uniform distribution of word choices, it's best to modify wordlists to have lengths of a power of 2.
 [Wubi8k wordlist](./wubi8k.wordlist) and [Pinyin8k wordlist](./pinyin8k.wordlist) are designed with this purpose in mind.